 The human brain is a three-pound mass of grey and white matter that controls all of our activity.
 From riding a bike and cooking a meal to drawing and solving complex mathematical equations, the brain is the center of it all.
 Your brain is everything you think, feel, and do.
 Your brain essentially is you!

 When everything is functioning properly, the brain is able to process stimuli, respond, and it’s smooth sailing.
 However, when there are interferences in normal brain functioning, things can begin to get a bit messy.
-From brain injuries to mental health disorders like addiction and depression, changes in the brain’s chemistry and wiring can impact how we feel, how we respond, and how we process stimuli.
+From brain injuries to mental health disorders like substance use disorders and depression, changes in the brain’s chemistry and wiring can impact how we feel, how we respond, and how we process stimuli.

 The brain is the most complex organ in the human body.
 With complex and intricate functioning, it is sometimes compared to a very complex computer.
 The brain is made up of billions of neurons that are linked together in circuits and networks.
 These circuits and networks act as a team together.
 Different circuits and networks are responsible for different functions in the body.
 These networks send signals back and forth to each other as well as to the spinal cord, peripheral nervous system, and other parts of the brain.

 These important and complex messages are sent by way of neurotransmitters in the brain.
 Neurotransmitters are chemical messengers in the body.
-Their job is to carry, boost, and balance messages between neurons and target cells.
+Their job is to carry, boost, and balance messages between neurons and target cells (these can be another nerve cell, muscle cell, or a gland).
 These neurotransmitters include epinephrine, norepinephrine, dopamine, and serotonin.

 The brain sends messages when a neuron releases neurotransmitters into the synapse (or gap) between it and the next cell.
 These chemicals cross the gap and attach to the next neuron.
 Once this ‘message’ is communicated, the receiving cell changes based on the message sent.
 Additionally, there are transporters in the brain that recycle these neurotransmitters.
 Recycling neurotransmitters means bringing that chemical back to the cell that released it.